CraigMarc/etch-a-sketch/README.md

 # etch-a-sketch
-odin project etch a sketch project
+An etch a sketch game made with vanilla js.

+the repo is live [here](https://craigmarc.github.io/etch-a-sketch/)